Mgregchi/pyaltername/docs/index.md

 ## PYALTERNAME

-Simple and easy way to name, rename and search your files
+Simple and easy way to name, rename,search and manage your files.

-### Installations
+## Installations

 ## You can install with :
 ```markdown